Automates the process of releasing a new version of some software.

 curl -O https://raw.github.com/nandoflorestan/releaser/master/release_new_version.py chmod +x ./release_new_version.py git add release_new_version.py

-Then edit the script as necessary.
+Then edit the script if necessary.
 (You can read it here.)

 When you execute the script, the configured steps are executed in order.
 The screen shows little information, but you have all details in the log file.

-Some of the steps are interactive; for instance, you may be asked to verify the contents of a zip or wheel file before it is uploaded to pypi. releaser also makes you type the number of the version being released, which is then validated (for instance, it is compared to the current version), then written to a source code file that belongs to your project.
+Some of the steps require human intervention; for instance, you may be asked to verify the contents of a zip file before it is uploaded to pypi. releaser also makes you type the number of the version being released, which is then validated (for instance, it is compared to the current version), then written to a source code file that belongs to your project.

 If any one of the steps fails, releaser asks you whether you would like it to rewind the process.
 (Yes, you get to decide.)
 How does this work?

 A few of the steps (especially those involving git) have a rollback() method.
 For other steps (especially those that just check things at the beginning) rewinding wouldn’t make any sense since they don’t leave durable artifacts.

 If your steps are correctly configured, rolling back leaves you exactly as you were before releaser ran.
 But: